TritonDataCenter/rfd/rfd/0034/README.md

 Ideally, we want the migrated instance to land on a server that will not be rebooted soon.
-If DAPI happens to pick a machine that will be rebooted in another 2 weeks, that lessons the purpose of the current migration and will likely aggravate users.
+If DAPI happens to pick a machine that will be rebooted in another 2 weeks, that lessens the purpose of the current migration and will likely aggravate users.
 We want to make sure the migration provisioning process takes into account the next reboot attribute, see [RFD 24](../0024), which if using DAPI should occur naturally.